MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 ### -TransportRuleAttachmentTextScanLimit
 This parameter is available only in on-premises Exchange.

 The TransportRuleAttachmentTextScanLimit parameter specifies the maximum size of text to extract from attachments for scanning by attachment scanning predicates in transport rules and data loss prevention (DLP) policies.
-The default value is 150 kilobytes (KB).

 When you enter a value, qualify the value with one of the following units: